cylc/cylc-admin/docs/howto/create-a-release.rst

 * On Github navigate to the repository for which you are creating a release for and click on the relases tab.
 You should see your tag at the top.
-* [Optional] You may wish to open the edit page of a previous release in a new tab so that you can copy and paste it's data.
+* [Optional] You may wish to open the edit page of a previous release in a new tab so that you can copy and paste its data.
 * Click "Draft a new release" button.
 * Add your tag to the release.
 Edit the other fields to give appropriate information.